ggrahambaker/ggrahambaker.github.io/_posts/2019-05-20-kickstarter_sucks.md

 <div id="container">
 	<img src="/../img/importance_log.png" alt="drawing" width="80%"/>
 </div>

 I also was interested in the importance of the fields in the classification model.
-Using a RFE classifier allowed me to expose the most influencial fields.
+Using a RFE classifier allowed me to expose the most influential fields.

 ## Tuning Parameters